ericthemarques/Discovery-studies/README.md

-# Discovery-studies
+# Discovery studies
-Rocketseat Discovery program, there is always another level...
+Rocketseat Discovery program where there is always another level...

+this repo is for study purposes